Cart 0

 unnamed (4).png

-The Reading Circle is structured to provide our students with individualized instruction from a consistent weekly mentor/literacy coach.
+It is structured to provide our students with individualized instruction from a consistent weekly mentor/literacy coach.
 Students are informally assessed by his/her mentor and shared with the student as they progress through the decodable books, oral fluency and leveled readers.
 Each students’ progress is monitored through the program.

 SOME OF THE SKILLS OUR PROGRAM FOCUSES ON: